-Costa del Sol is situated in Southern Spain in the Province of Malaga.
-The resort’s weather is probably the most reliable of mainland Spain, making it a very popular holiday destination.
+The Costa del Sol has the most reliable weather in mainland Spain making it a very popular holiday destination.

 Costa del Sol Weather averages and climate information